Looking for something new to throw on the grill? Try grilled wahoo or cod with a zesty romesco sauce.

 Are you a Top Chef fan?
 Do you remember Fabio Viviani, Season 5’s fan favorite?
-The recipe below as well as others featured by the Virtual Potluck bloggers this week were created by Chef Fabio.
+The recipe below was created by Chef Fabio.

 I saw this recipe for cod and knew immediately what I was going to do with that piece of wahoo in my freezer.
 I live in a fishing community, so fresh seafood is abundant.
 I can even walk to a local harbor in the afternoon and buy fish that was swimming that morning.
 It doesn’t get much fresher than that.